Feeding your guinea pig

 Foods to avoid include cereals, grains, nuts, seeds, washed or brushed potatoes, wild mushrooms and berries, onion, shallots, avocado, rhubarb, breads, biscuits, sweets, sugar, breakfast cereals, chocolate.

-Don’t feed your cavy on rabbit or rodent pellets.
+Don’t feed your Guinea pig on rabbit or rodent pellets.

 If your guinea pig is not fed on an adequate diet, signs of Vitamin C deficiency will occur about two weeks after the deficiency starts.
 The guinea pig will be lethargic and weak.
 It will eat less and lose weight and may have enlarged limb joints.
 It develops a rough hair coat, diarrhoea and produces a discharge from its eye and nose.
 Death usually occurs in about three to four weeks.